Using custom React components in Builder

 For more information on server-side data, see the getAsyncProps README.

-You can also have children within your Buider.io components.
-These children are limited to specific child options or any type of child.
+You can have children within your Buider.io components.
+You can have any type of child, or you can limit children to specific child options.
 Note the use of

-withChildren() in the following example–this configuration allows this component to have children.
+withChildren() in the following example, which allows this component to have children.